minetest-mods/digtron/README.txt

 Sand Digger Head
 ----------------

 This specialized digger head is designed to excavate only loose material such as sand or gravel.
 It has no period/offset settings; it will always attempt to dig sand when it's present in its target node.
-It leaves all other types of nodes alone. (in techinical terms, this digger digs nodes belonging to the "falling_node" group)
+It leaves all other types of nodes alone. (in technical terms, this digger digs nodes belonging to the "falling_node" group)

 The intended purpose of this digger is to be aimed at the ceiling or walls of a tunnel being dug, making spaces to allow shoring nodes to be inserted into unstable roofs but leaving the wall alone if it's composed of a more stable material.